xunilrj/sandbox/sources/cpp/lru/readme.md

 ```
 https://en.cppreference.com/w/cpp/container/vector/erase

 So we need to find another collection.
-We have two lists: std::foward_list and std::list.
+We have two lists: std::forward_list and std::list.
 They are implemented as linked-lists and doubly-linked-lists, respectively.

 Both have "pop_front" to remove from the beginning as O(1) methods.